moufmouf/fig-standards/proposed/container-configuration-meta.md

 1. Ability to directly debug the code generating the services (using Xdebug or a similar tool).
 This is typically a feature available in service providers and not available in configuration files.

+1. Ability to get customized error messages in case of misconfiguration.
+This is the ability, for a package, to throw an error/exception with a detailed custom message if a set of prerequisites is not met.

 #### 4.1.2.
 Vote on those features

 A vote is currently being cast on the list of features that must be kept.